aaryaamoharir/OS_Project3/devlog.md

 the issue from the morning was because I wasn't using the last line (name == main) and therefore, it was never going to the main function

+I was having some issues with creating the file because I forgot to consider if the file already exists but that was a quick fix.